 The School of Career Development and Continuing Education offers part-time studies in hundreds of courses, certificate and diploma programs, and post-graduate programs in a wide variety of career and personal interest subject areas.

-Durham College shares integrated facilities and services at its Oshawa Campus with Ontario’s newest university, the University of Ontario Institute of Technology.
+Durham College shares integrated facilities and services at its Oshawa Campus with Ontario Tech University.

 Athletic Facilities: The Durham College Athletic Centre includes five squash courts, a double gymnasium, and a fitness gym with an indoor track.
 Also featured are two outdoor tennis courts, an outdoor basketball court, an indoor golf training centre, three softball diamonds, a soccer pitch, and three beach volleyball courts.